Aboriginal and Torres Strait Islander health

 DDACL have a range of specialised services and programs for the Aboriginal community.

 Ngwala Willumbong is another local Aboriginal Community Controlled Organisation.
-Ngwala Willumbong deliver alcohol and drug residential rehabilitation and outreach support services.
+Ngwala Willumbong delivers alcohol and drug residential rehabilitation and outreach support services.

 Aboriginal Health Liaisons and services exist within the local health networks:

 Practice Incentive Payment Indigenous Health Incentive

 The Practice Incentive Payment Indigenous Health Incentive (PIP IHI) supports general practices to provide better health care for Aboriginal people, including best practice management for those with, or at risk of chronic disease.
 PIP IHI is one of the measures practices can take to help Close-the-Gap.

 Integrated Team Care (ITC)

-SEMPHN commissioned Star Health, in partnership with The Salvation Army, Access Health program, and the Dandenong and District Aborigines Co-operative Limited (DDACL), in partnership with Peninsula Health and Nairm Marr Djambana to develop, implement and administer Integrated Team Care (ITC) program from 1 January 2017 to 30 June 2018.
+SEMPHN commissioned Star Health and the Dandenong and District Aborigines Co-operative Limited (DDACL) to develop, implement and administer Integrated Team Care (ITC) program from 1 January 2017 to 30 June 2018.
+In July 2018 both Star Health and Dandenong and District Aborigines Co-operative Limited (DDACL) were engaged to continue delivering the program to 30 June 2021.